3 Tips to Prevent Shin Splints For Runners

 It is easy to get caught up in the trend of barefoot running or extremely cushioned shoes.
 The truth is you need to find the shoe that fits you best based on your running style, profile of your feet, and the terrain you run on.
 If you are a heel striker by nature, a minimalist shoe is likely not appropriate.
 In a similar light, if you are a forefoot striker, a very cushioned heel through the shoe doesn’t make sense.

 When it comes to the profile of your feet, both your arch control and flexibility of your feet matter greatly.
-If you have dynamic arch collapse (i.e. when you stand on one foot, your arch flattens) or if you have hyperflexible feet, a shoe that offers more support makes more sense.
-If you have good muscular control and endurance in your feet and ankles, a minimalist shoe is probably a better fit for you.
-There is a lot of context that goes into picking the correct footwear, so ask your physiotherapist next time you are at the clinic for more guidance.
+If you have dynamic arch collapse (i.e. when you stand on one foot, your arch flattens) or if you have hyper-flexible feet, a shoe that offers more support makes more sense.
+If you have good muscular control and endurance in your feet and ankles, a minimalist shoe is usually a better fit for you.

 Tip #3: Be progressive.